dstockhouse/eaglesat-plugsin/README.md

 Vivado to use source files from a directory outside the project directory without copying the files into the project directory and modifying local copies instead of the repository source files (as a check box in the source addition dialog).
-Directory names of the form "vivado\*/" will be ignored by git.
+Directory names of the form **vivado\*/** will be ignored by git.

 Another reason for the necessity of Vivado is that we use intellectual property (IP) blocks included with Vivado that would be difficult and not as robust for us to generate on our own.
 Specifically, there are three IP blocks we have need of so far: a clock generator, phase-locked loop (PLL), and FIFO buffer.

 For testing and debugging smaller modules that do not require Vivado IP, [GHDL](https://github.com/ghdl/ghdl) is a workable command-line VHDL simulator.
+If you are running GHDL simulations, keep the testbench VHDL files in the directory **testbench**, but copy the files you are actively running simulations on into a directory called **ghdl_tb** to prevent cluttering the main workspace with GHDL generated files.

 ## TODO